tinify/wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Speed up your website.
-Optimize your JPEG and PNG images automatically with TinyPNG.
+Optimize your JPEG, PNG, and WebP images automatically with TinyPNG.

 == Description ==

-Make your website faster by optimizing your JPEG and PNG images.
+Make your website faster by optimizing your JPEG, PNG, and WebP images.
 This plugin automatically optimizes all your images by integrating with the popular image compression services TinyJPG and TinyPNG.

 = Features =